-He is presently the medical director for the Colorado Blood Cancer Institute as well as a clinical professor of medicine at the University Of Colorado Health Sciences Center.
-He is also on the board of the Leukemia-Lymphoma Society.
+Jeffrey Matous, MD, is a Member Physician at the Colorado Blood Cancer Institute and part of the Plasma Cell Diseases Group.
+Dr. Matous became a member of CBCI in 2010.
+He is presently a clinical professor of medicine at the University of Colorado Health Sciences Center.
+Dr. Matous is also on the board of the Leukemia-Lymphoma Society.

 University of Washington School of Medicine